mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/examples/maven-examples/README.md

 ## Maven plugin examples (raml-to-jaxrs)
 The maven plugin has many examples in the subprojects.
+Each of them comes with a server that can be started using `mvn exec:java`.

 Some examples from the [types](raml-defined-example/) example:
 ```xml
                 <configuration>